RaCalNet: Radar Calibration Network for Sparse-Supervised Metric Depth Estimation: Experiments

 We conduct detailed ablation studies on the real-world deployment data to analyze the contribution of individual components in our framework.
-Specifically, we evaluate three configurations: (1) the complete RaCalNet pipeline; (2) a variant retaining radar screening but without Pixel-wise Displacement Refinement; and (3) a variant excluding the entire Radar Refinement Module (both screening and displacement refinement).
+Specifically, we evaluate three configurations: (1) the complete RaCalNet pipeline; (2) a variant retaining radar screening but without Pixel-wise Displacement Refinement; and (3) a variant excluding the entire Radar Recalibration module (both screening and displacement refinement).
 Results are shown in Table~\ref{tab:ablation} and reveal the following insights:

-1) Displacement Refinement Ablation: When retaining radar screening but disabling the pixel-level displacement refinement, we observe consistent performance drops (4.0-6.1\% MAE increase across all ranges).
-This reveals two key insights: (i) even screened radar points require sub-pixel alignment adjustments due to residual calibration errors and temporal synchronization issues, and (ii) the learned displacement refinement effectively compensates for these imperfections while preserving the geometric validity of radar projections.
-The improvement is particularly notable at longer distances (70-80m) where calibration errors have more pronounced effects.
+1) Displacement Refinement Ablation: When radar screening is retained but pixel-level displacement refinement is disabled, we observe consistent performance degradation, with MAE increasing by 4.0-6.1\% across all depth ranges.
+This ablation highlights two key insights: (i) although unreliable radar points are removed through screening, the remaining points still suffer from slight misalignments caused by residual errors and temporal desynchronization between sensors, and (ii) the learned displacement refinement effectively compensates for these small yet impactful offsets, while preserving the geometric validity of radar projections.

-2) Impact of Radar Refinement: The complete removal of the Radar Refinement Module (both screening and displacement components) leads to severe performance degradation, with MAE increasing by 96.8\% at 50m (2505mm vs. 1273mm) and 92.1\% at 80m (2834mm vs. 1476mm).
-This demonstrates that raw radar measurements contain substantial noise and calibration errors that directly propagate to depth predictions.
+2) Impact of Radar Refinement: The complete removal of the Radar Recalibration module (both screening and displacement components) leads to severe performance degradation, with MAE increasing by 96.8\% at 50m (2505mm vs. 1273mm) and 92.1\% at 80m (2834mm vs. 1476mm).
+This demonstrates that raw radar measurements contain substantial noise and errors that directly propagate to depth predictions.
 Our refinement module is crucial for: (i) identifying reliable radar points through cross-modal screening, and (ii) establishing accurate pixel-level correspondences, both being essential for maintaining metric accuracy in the fused output.